tnichols217/notes-old/APLang/Speech.md

 - Limiting in terms of the variety of of things you can do with your system

 %%
-So lets get back to business 🎵🎵
+So lets get back to business to defeat the huns🎵🎵
-W

 %%

 ---